By Latitude · April 9, 2026

 Is Langfuse really free?

 Langfuse has a generous free cloud tier (50K observations/month) and a free self-hosted option.
-Latitude also has a free plan (5K traces/month, 50M eval tokens) and a free self-hosted option.
+Latitude also has a free plan (20K credits/month) and a free self-hosted option.
 Both platforms offer meaningful free access.
-The difference becomes significant at scale: Langfuse's evaluation capabilities require significant manual setup regardless of pricing tier; Latitude's GEPA-based eval generation is available on all paid plans.
+The difference becomes significant at scale: Langfuse’s evaluation capabilities require significant manual setup regardless of pricing tier; Latitude’s GEPA-based eval generation is available on all paid plans.

 Does Langfuse have issue tracking?